 After extraction, the metal or mineral product (in solid, slurry or dissolved form) may require further processing to increase its purity.

 The waste material is sent to long-term storage.
-Coarse waste is moved to a residue pad and tailings (fine waste) is pumped to the tailings storage facility.
-For more about the criticality of tailings management, refer here (insert link to tailings page).
+Coarse waste is moved to a residue pad, and tailings (fine waste) is pumped to the tailings storage facility.

 The state (solid, liquid or dissolved) or the metal or mineral determines how it is purified.
 Some products, like iron ore, only need to be sized and shaped.
 To produce London Metal Exchange (LME) grade copper cathodes the copper must first be changed from a dissolved to a sold state by solvent extraction or activated carbon adsorption.
 This is then followed by electrowinning and electrorefining.